 An amendment to the constitution or by-laws of the Association may be proposed by a minimum of 4 members in good standing.
-The secretary-treasurer must receive such proposals for amendment at least 2 months prior to the subsequent business meeting.
-He/she will distribute such proposals to the Board as received, and will add each such proposal to the agenda of the business meeting, as Other Business.
+The Secretary-Treasurer must receive such proposals for amendment at least 2 months prior to the subsequent business meeting.
+The Secretary-Treasurer will distribute such proposals to the Board as received and will add each such proposal to the agenda of the business meeting, as Other Business.
 Amendments must be approved by a 2/3rd majority of recognized members attending the business meeting.

 Article VII: Dissolution

 In the event of dissolution of the Association, all legal and fiscal matters will be undertaken in accordance with Canadian law pertaining to non-profit societies at the time of dissolution.

 I. 1.
 Nominating Committees: The Executive positions of President and Secretary-Treasurer are filled by election.
 An ad hoc nominating committee of two regular and 1 student member will be struck by the Executive at the annual business meeting prior to any of the aforementioned positions becoming vacant.
 The nominating committee will seek at least 2, but not more than 3, qualified candidates from the regular membership.
 The Managing positions of Newsletter Editor and Webmaster will be filled by appointment, by the President.
 Nominations should be received at least 4 months prior to the subsequent annual meeting.

 I. 2.
 Elections: Elections for Executives of the Association will normally be carried out by ballot distributed with announcement of the forthcoming meetings of the Association.
 This may take the form of surface or electronic mail.
 In the event that only a single nominee is put forward, the membership will be asked to respond „yea / nay‟.
 Responses will be collected and tallied by the chair of the nominations committee.
 The President will announce results by email, in the newsletter and at the annual business meeting.